 4. You’re also a business angel.
 Could you please tell us about running an investor ‘gang’ in Germany?

 I love my startups, I love my gang.
 It’s a lot of fun, and I am happy to help founders on their way.
 People have a tendency to trust me, and it’s nice to have the trust of other business angels.
 Basically, I am the one keeping the family together and helping everyone to get better.

 In a way, there is still a missing link if you’re a business angel without a professional structure.
 The dilemma of creating a lot of value in early startup stages but not having a budget to monetize this keeps a lot of startups from making the most of their possibilities.
 In the early stages, hubs and networks such as Leapfunder can help angels and startups to overcome this.
 In the long run, only funds can provide long-term backing.

 I have a special relationship with Leapfunder because they help startups in finding early-stage investors, exchanging ideas and even resources because startups get to know each other as well as the business angels.
 Within the network, which is valuable, big and well organised, there are also interesting partners for our fund as long as they are oriented towards sustainability.

 5. What do you predict for the German startup ecosystem in the near future?
 What are your plans, what will you focus on?

 The ecosystem is still young and chaotic.
-In good German tradition, we might see a more methodical approach to funding and growing.
-It might be slower compared to Anglo-Saxon countries and the U.S. but it might end up with a very solid and sustainable position for Germany.
+In good German tradition, we might see a more methodical approach to funding and growth.
+It might be slower compared to Anglo-Saxon countries and the U.S., but it might end up with a very solid and sustainable position for Germany.